-Substances Act, including Schedules I-V of 21 C.F.R.
+- Substances Act, including Schedules I-V of 21 C.F.R.
 Part 1308, as amended from time to time, or which is defined as a controlled or illegal substance under any State or other applicable law.
-Medical/recreational marijuana is an illegal drug.

-- 14. International Student.
+Medical/recreational marijuana is an illegal drug. - 14.
+International Student.
 An individual who is enrolled full time at an accredited higher education institution in the U.S. on a temporary visa, and who is not an immigrant (permanent resident with an I-51 or Green Card). - 15.
 Manager.
 Any higher-level CSU Pueblo employee to whom you report and who holds you accountable for satisfactory work performance.
 See also Supervisor. - 16.
 May.
 Optional, not required, contrasts with "must." - 17.
 Must.
 Mandatory. - 18.
 Non-Exempt Employee.
 A non-exempt employee is subject to the FLSA and State wage laws, and is required to be paid a minimum wage and overtime compensation. - 19.
 Work Study Referral.
 An electronic process completed by Student Financial Services (or responsible department) to verify a Work Study recipient and authorize Work Study funds. - 20.
 Rule.
 All written or oral rules, policies, and procedures of CSU Pueblo including the rules, policies, and procedures contained in this Handbook. - 21.
 Supervisor.
 Any higher-level CSU Pueblo employee to whom you report and who holds you accountable for satisfactory work performance.
 See also Manager. - 22.
 Work week.
-The period between Saturday 12:00 a.m. and the immediately following Friday at 11:59 p.m.
+The federal Fair Labor Standards Act (FLSA) applies to all employees and cannot be waived.
+The state's standard FLSA workweek is Saturday at 12:00am through Friday at 11:59pm.